DiLiubarets/quartz_blog/content/posts/Excel/general report adjustments.md

     If Not origEstHrsCol Is Nothing And Not origEstSPCol Is Nothing Then For i = 2 To lastRow
             combinedWs.Cells(i, origEstSPCol.Column).Formula = "=" & combinedWs.Cells(i, origEstHrsCol.Column).Address(False, False) & "/4"
         Next i
     End If

+    ' "EV, SP" Column: Divide "ROI (Hours)" by 4
+    If Not roiHoursCol Is Nothing And Not evSPCol Is Nothing Then For i = 2 To lastRow
+            combinedWs.Cells(i, evSPCol.Column).Formula = "=" & combinedWs.Cells(i, roiHoursCol.Column).Address(False, False) & "/4"
+        Next i
+    End If